calebjclark/pg-to-ts/README.md

 Note that, on its own, TypeScript cannot enforce a schema on your `json` columns.
 For that, you'll want a tool like [postgres-json-schema][].

 ### Prefix tableNames with there corresponding schemaName

+`--prefixWithI`

+It will prefix all exports with the character "I".
+This allows you to easily separate the interfaces from classes in your codebase.

+### Prefix tableNames with there corresponding schemaName